rheia-framework/RHEIA/docs/sphinx/uncertainty quantification.rst

 =================================

 The uncertainty quantification procedure provides the mean and standard deviation of the quantity of interest and the Sobol' indices by constructing a Polynomial Chaos Expansion (PCE).
-More information on PCE is available in :ref:`lab:PCE`.
+More information on PCE is available in :ref:`lab:pce`.
 The mean value and the corresponding uncertainty of the model parameters are characterized in :file:`design_space.csv` and :file:`stochastic_space.csv`, respectively.
 More information on characterizing these files is available in :ref:`lab:ssdesignspace` and :ref:`lab:ssstochastic_space`, respectively.
 The model returns the values for the quantity of interest through the function :py:meth:`evaluate()` defined in :py:mod:`case_description`.